Summary

 The ability to make sense of new information is crucial to successful learning.
 Cognitive issues may be responsible for learning difficulties in people with epilepsy, which may impact negatively on their academic outcomes and behaviour.

-Visual processing refers to how visual information is interpreted by the brain.
+This is how visual information is interpreted by the brain.
 This is different to difficulties with sight or with the sharpness of vision.
 For example, someone with a visual processing disorder might have difficulty remembering visual information, or they may have difficulty recognising numbers, letters or symbols.

-As visual and spatial function is predominantly controlled by the right hemisphere of the brain, learners who experience focal seizures in this hemisphere may exhibit visual processing difficulties.
-This might be the reverse for learners who are left handed.
+As visual and spatial function is predominantly controlled by the right hemisphere of the brain; learners who experience focal seizures in this hemisphere may exhibit visual processing difficulties.
+This might be the reverse for learners who are left-handed.

-Auditory processing refers to an individual’s ability to analyse or make sense of information taken in through the ears.
+Auditory processing is an individual’s ability to analyse or make sense of information taken in through the ears.
 An auditory processing deficit can interfere directly with speech and language, but can affect all areas of learning.
 For example, it may negatively impact attention and concentration.
 This may look like the person isn’t listening or is unable to follow verbal instructions.

 The left temporal and parietal lobes of the brain are critical for reading and language development.
-Therefore, people who experience seizures in the left hemisphere of the brain may experience language difficulties.
-(This is not the case for everyone and may be the reverse for those who are left-handed.)
+Therefore, people who experience seizures in the left hemisphere of the brain may experience language difficulties (this is not the case for everyone and may be the reverse for those who are left-handed).

 Like auditory processing, difficulties with language abilities may look like poor concentration or attentiveness or memory problems, as well as difficulties reading, writing or spelling.